pekwm/pekwm/doc/pekwm_panel.md

 }
 ```

-## Commands
+### Commands

 The **Commands** section of the panel configuration includes
-configuration for external commands pekwm_panel will run at given
+configuration for external commands which pekwm_panel will run at given
 intervals to collect data displayed by the _ExternalData_ and _Bar_
 widgets.